uliang/PygameExperiment/README.md

-# PygameExperiment
+# Pygame Experiment: Tetris
-Using reactive programming library Rx and SDL wrapping library pygame to create a simple Tetris game with Python
+Using reactive programming library Rx and SDL wrapping library pygame to create a simple Tetris game with Python.

 To run this program, install dependencies by executing this command: `python -m pip install -r requirements.txt` on your command line with Python already installed.